viviRbi/vyNote/Javascript-notes.md

 - Self-invoking functions are function that invoke immediately after define.
 They are nameless most of the time

 ### What is closure and when should you use it?
+- A closure is the combination of a function and the lexical scope within which that function was declared
-Closure means an inner function always has access to the variables of its outer function.
+- Closure means an inner function always has access to the variables of its outer function.
 It preversed the scope chain of the outer function by the time the outer function executed
 ``` javascript
 function Counter(){
 	var counter = 0